Shawkat69/Shawkat69/README.md

 ### Hi there 👋
 🚀 **Welcome to My GitHub Readme!**

-## About Me
+## Overview

 I am a passionate and accomplished Professor in Data Science, currently serving at The University of Fiji's esteemed Department of Computer Science and Mathematics.
-Throughout my career spanning from 1997 to 2022, I have held various positions from Lecturer to Professor in prestigious universities across Australia, Asia, and the South Pacific.
+Throughout my career from 1997 to 2022, I have held various positions from Lecturer to Professor in prestigious universities across Australia, Asia, and the South Pacific.
 Additionally, I have contributed my expertise to the industries in Australia and Fiji as an AI expert.

-## My Journey and Expertise

 Obtaining a research-based PhD degree in Machine Learning from Monash University in 2005 has been a pivotal point in my career, igniting my passion for research, program coordination, and academic leadership.
-I have excelled as a lecturer, researcher, research coordinator, and even held roles such as General Chair for international conferences and Chair of various committees.
+I have excelled as a lecturer, researcher, and research coordinator, and even held roles such as General Chair for international conferences and Chair of various committees.

-## Contributions and Achievements

-I take immense pride in my scholarly contributions, with over 150 published papers and two authored books, mainly focusing on Machine Learning algorithms like Support Vector Machine, Neural Network, Deep Learning, and Ensemble Learning.
-My international collaborations have led to the establishment of two prestigious conferences, and I am honored to serve as a chief editor for international journals.

-## Awards and Recognition

-My dedication to research and excellence has been recognized through several awards, including the Vice-Chancellor Research Excellence Award 2014 and the Outstanding Leadership Award 2013.
-Notably, I have successfully supervised over 15 postgraduate students in esteemed Australian and South Pacific universities.

-## Embracing the Tech Community

-As a Senior Member of IEEE, the world's largest professional organization, I actively engage in advancing Data Science knowledge and mentorship, contributing to the vibrant tech community.
+## 🔍 Current Position: Professor in Data Science

+As a dedicated and accomplished Professor in Data Science, I have the privilege of being a part of the esteemed Department of Computer Science and Mathematics at The University of Fiji, located in the beautiful islands of Fiji.
+In this role, I lead and contribute to the advancement of data science education, research, and academic excellence.

+## 📚 **Education Qualifications**

+🎓 **Doctor of Philosophy (Ph.D.) in Data Science**
+- *Melbourne, Australia*
+- *Monash University (2001 - 2005)*
+- **Thesis Title:** Automated Support Vector Learning Algorithms.
+- **Speciality:** Statistical Learning Theory, Machine Learning, Data Science
+- **Supervisor:** Professor Kate Smith-Miles, Laureate Fellow, Australian Research Council, The University of Melbourne, Australia
+- *Supervisors Comments:* "Shawkat’s style of research is of international standard.
+His PhD thesis was judged as “monumental” and “outstanding” by his international examiners.
+He is a very diligent, hard-worker who is very keen to pursue an academic career.
+His research has shown me that he is creative, quite independent and resourceful.
+His ideas are well-considered and implemented carefully."

+🎓 **Master of Philosophy (M.Phil.) in Computer Science**
+- *Bangladesh*
+- *University of Rajshahi (1995 - 1997)*
+- **Thesis Title:** Design, Construction and Performance Testing of a PC-Based Digital PABX.
+- **Speciality:** Hardware and Operating Software Design for a PABX System.
+- **Supervisor:** Professor M Abdus Sobhan
+- *Supervisors Comments:* "I have had several occasions to see Ali’s efficiency as a teacher and researcher as well.
+I consulted him regarding some difficult issues of Computational Science and was impressed by the depth of knowledge and creativity."

+🎓 **Masters of Science (First Class) in Electrical Engineering**
+- *Bangladesh*
+- *University of Rajshahi (1994 - 1995)*
+- **Project Title:** Design, Construction and Performance Testing of a Low-Cost Single Trace to Four Trace Oscilloscope Converter Circuit.
+- **Supervisor:** Professor K J Ahmad Chisty

+🎓 **Bachelor of Science (Honours) in Electrical Engineering**
+- *Bangladesh*
+- *University of Rajshahi (1991 - 1994)*

+---
+*Feel free to showcase your educational journey and accomplishments on your GitHub profile to highlight your expertise and academic achievements.*

 **Thank you for visiting my GitHub!
 Feel free to explore my repositories and connect with me on LinkedIn for further collaboration and discussions.** 🌟